dadadel/binmake/README.md

 # binmake

-This is a tool for generating a binary file described by a human readable text file.
+This is an open source tool for generating a binary file described by a human readable text file.
 It manage endianess, several numbers representations, raw strings.
 It ignores comments lines, empty lines, leading and ending spaces.